PandaHugMonster/py-simputils-config/docs/config-merging-strategies.md

 > `preprocessor` and `filter` functionality for `ConfigStore` applied only on Level 1
 > of a strategy, and do not do anything with any internal structure.
 >
-> In case you need that, you have to implement your very custom `preprocessor` or `filter` to
+> In case you need that, you have to implement your very own custom `preprocessor` or `filter` to
 > accommodate such functionality (and go through all the structures necessary).